Particular/Workshop.NServiceBus/exercises/09/README.md

 #### Platform

+1. Make sure that you delete the containers from exercise 6
-Start the platform either using SQL Server or RabbitMQ by executing `docker compose up -d` in `/docker/platform-sql` or `/docker/platform-rabbitmq`
+1. Start the platform either using SQL Server or RabbitMQ by executing `docker compose up -d` in `/docker/platform-rabbitmq` (or `/docker/platform-sql` if you want to use SQL server)

 This will allow you to access ServicePulse on http://localhost:9090

 ### Step 2

-Connect all endpoints to the platform as described in https://docs.particular.net/samples/platform-connector/code-first/
+Change the shared configuration to connect all endpoints to the platform as described in https://docs.particular.net/samples/platform-connector/code-first/

 ### Step 3

-Experiment with adding load
+Experiment with adding load via the `ClientUI` and delays in the handlers to see how the metrics change.

 ## Exercise 9.2

-NOTE: This exercise assumes that ServiceInsight is installed.
-See the [prerequisites](../../README.md#preparing-your-machine-for-the-workshop) for details.

 ### Step 1

-Launch *ServiceInsight*.
+Turn off [the immediate](https://docs.particular.net/nservicebus/recoverability/configure-immediate-retries#disabling) and [delayed retries](https://docs.particular.net/nservicebus/recoverability/configure-delayed-retries#disabling-through-code) by modifying the shared code

 ### Step 2

-In the search box, enter message name *SendVerificationReminderEmail*.
+Simulate failures by throwing errors in your message handlers.

 ### Step 3

-Select any of the returned messages and see how it affects the latency of the endpoint.
+Retry failed messages via ServicePulse

 ## Exercise 9.3